skaltman/sfquickstarts-posit/tidymodel-prediction-workflows-inside-snowflake-with-orbital/tidymodel-prediction-workflows-inside-snowflake-with-orbital.md

 1. Speed up model prediction by running model predictions in a database like Snowflake.
-2. Easily share your models with others by storing predictions in a table or view.
+2. Easily share your models with others by storing predictions in a Snowflake table or view.

 We'll use loan data from [LendingClub](https://www.lendingclub.com/) to build an example model in this Quickstart.